 The main drivers behind the cost are the quality of construction and the coop's overall size.
 A larger coop requires more materials and labor, which naturally increases the price.
 But beyond square footage, you're also paying for thoughtful design—things like better ventilation, easier cleaning access, and robust predator-proofing.
 It's helpful to think of it not just as a purchase, but as an investment in the health and safety of your chickens.
 When you start to design your chicken coop, you'll see how these elements come together to create a home that's both beautiful and functional.

-How Size Affects the Price Tag
+How Coop Size Affects the Price

 It’s no surprise that the bigger the coop, the higher the price.
 A small, portable coop designed for a handful of hens might run you anywhere from $1,500 to $3,500.
 These are perfect for typical backyard flocks and offer plenty of space for your birds to live comfortably.